austinatchley/austinatchleyxyz/content/posts/nyc.md

 +++
-title = "I Moved to New York City 🗽" date = "2023-10-11"
+title = "🗽 I Moved to New York City" date = "2023-10-11"
 +++